The magnetic dual chiral density wave phase in a rotating cold quark matter: Introduction

-The organization of this paper is as follows: In Sec. \ref{sec2}, we start with the Lagrangian density of a two-flavor NJL model with $U(1)_{\text{L}}\times U(1)_{\text{R}}\times SO(2)\times R^3$ symmetry in the presence of a background magnetic field, and introduce the rotation by implementing an angular velocity parallel to the magnetic field in the Hamiltonian of the model.
+The organization of this paper is as follows: In Sec. \ref{sec2}, we start with the Lagrangian density of a two-flavor NJL model with $U(1)_{\text{L}}\times U(1)_{\text{R}}\times SO(2)\times R^3$ symmetry in the presence of a background magnetic field and introduce the rotation by implementing an angular velocity parallel to the magnetic field in the Hamiltonian of the model.
 Then, defining two inhomogeneous condensates, we introduce the mass and spatial modulation condensates.
 We then solve the energy eigenvalue equation and determine, in particular, the energy eigenvalues and eigenfunctions in a cylindrical coordinate system.
+The solution to the Dirac equation in a rotating fermionic system with an without boundary conditions, in the absence and/or presence of uniform magnetic fields is studied in \cite{ambrus2014,ambrus2015,chernodub2016,chernodub2017}, apart from \cite{fukushima2015,sadooghi2021}.
+In the present paper, we neglect the effect of boundary conditions.
 In Sec. \ref{sec3}, we determine the thermodynamic (one-loop effective) potential at finite temperature and density, and in the presence of constant magnetic fields.
-In particular, we focus on the zero temperature part as in \cite{frolov2010}, and explore the effect of rotation on the anomalous part of the effective potential.
+In particular, we focus on the low temperature limit as in \cite{frolov2010} and explore the effect of rotation on the anomalous part of the effective potential.
 Having the thermodynamic potential at hand, it can be minimized with respect to two condensates.
 In Sec. \ref{sec4A}, we present our numerical results for the dependence of mass and spatial modulation condensates on the chemical potential $\mu$, magnetic field $eB$ and linear velocity $\Omega R$, with $\Omega$ the angular velocity and $R$ the radius.
 The results confirm the fact that rotation destroys both condensates as a consequence of the IMRC effect.
 Moreover, it is shown that for $\mu=0$, the role of $\mu$ is played by a pure rotation in interplay with a background magnetic field.
 In Sec. \ref{sec4B}, we then explore the $eB$-$\mu$, $eB$-$\Omega R$, and $\mu$-$\Omega R$ phase diagrams to study the impact of the IMRC effect on various phases appearing in the model.
 We conclude our results in Sec. \ref{sec5}.